-- 8.03 Band Students and Field Pass holders will be admitted to Prelims on the Opposite Day (the day the Band does not perform) without additional charge.
-Field Passes will be valid for general admission both days of Prelims.
-Tickets will need to be purchased for each student and adult without a name badge for admittance into the Finals competition.
+- 8.03 New for 2021: Directors have asked us to find a way to allow students to return at no cost to watch their peers perform in sessions in which they are not performing.
+We are pleased to make this student-centered opportunity available at all Bands of America Championships.
+Performing students are admitted free at Super Regional Finals and opposite day Prelims.
+Field Passes will be valid for general admission seating both days of Prelims.
 Staff Name Badges are valid for general admission stadium seating for each day of Prelims and for Finals. - 8.04 An Awards Ceremony involving Drum Majors from all Friday and Saturday Prelims Bands will follow the conclusion of Saturday's Prelims competition, and will operate similar to the Regional Prelim Awards Ceremony (see Section 5.04).